-Myelin is the protective coating surround nerve cells of the brain and spinal cord.
-Cells that produce myelin are called oligodendrocytes.
+Myelin is the protective coating surrounding nerve fibres of the brain and spinal cord and it is this coating that is lost in MS. The cells that produce myelin are called oligodendrocytes.
 The loss of these myelin producing cells is linked to the increasing disability and cognitive dysfunction (thinking and memory problems, often called ‘brain fog’) that people with MS can experience over time.
+While often overshadowed by other symptoms, over half of people with MS report thinking and memory problems as symptoms.

 Recent evidence has shown that learning a complex repetitive physical movement increases the number of oligodendrocytes in the brain.
 This has led to the hypothesis that other tasks may also affect the numbers of these types of cells.